arruda/wowa/README.rst

 It will generate a simple chart showing the comparison on the avarage and your prices, each day, for up to the last 30 days.

+For more information read more on the documentation: http://wowa.readthedocs.org/en/latest/usage.html

 Install:
 --------